circleci/circleci-docs/jekyll/_cci2/local-jobs.md

 ### Troubleshooting Container Configurations

 Jobs have several containers that need to “talk” to each other.
-If you have a PostgreSQL container, it can take some effort to ensure your job can connect and create the relevant database with correct permissions on the correct port.
-Or you might be using a pre-built container, but you’re unsure if it has all the services you need or if they're running in the way you hope.
+If you have a PostgreSQL container, you can quickly try different settings to ensure your job can connect and create the relevant database with correct permissions on the correct port.
+Or you might be using a pre-built container, but you’re unsure if it has all the services you need, or if they're running in the way you hope.

-Local builds allow you to quickly retry configurations such as connecting on different ports or with different users.
+Local jobs allow you to quickly retry configurations such as connecting on different ports or with different users.

 ### Testing a New Project

 Imagine you’re a new developer on a team.
 It could take some time to figure out how to build and test an application.

-If the project has been configured to run on CircleCI, you can clone the repo, install the local build tool and simply run `circleci-cli build`.
+If the project has been configured to run on CircleCI, you can clone the repo, install the CircleCI CLI and run `circleci-cli build`.
 This is a great way to get set up quickly with the same environment as your team.

 ## Requirements